 If you want to eat more healthfully, consider eating more organic food.
 Food that’s organically grown minimizes your exposure to potentially dangerous chemicals.
-Laboratory testing invariably reveals much lower pesticide levels on organic foods.
+Laboratory testing consistently indicates lower levels of pesticide residues on organic foods.
 There is strong evidence that common pesticides can impair cognitive function.

 What’s more, relying on petrochemical-based fertilizers to grow crops on depleted soil has predictable consequences.
 Fruits and vegetables grown via these industrialized farming methods have substantially lower amounts of vitamins and minerals.
-Backyard gardening and patronizing local organic farms can enable you to buck this disturbing trend.
+Backyard gardening and patronizing local organic farms can enable you to obtain foods with greater nutrient content.

 The organic farming movement has its roots in 1960s counterculture.
 The back-to-the-land sensibilities that emerged during that period cast a skeptical eye on large-scale farming practices.
 In particular, the emerging counterculture questioned the wisdom of relying on petroleum-based pesticides, herbicides, and fertilizers.